isrlgb/QueueMetrics_Translations/README.md

-# translation_queuemetrics
+# QueueMetrics translations

-The translation/localization files for QueueMetrics
+Nothing to see here yet.